 Aroma & Taste Enhancement

-As this is the most saught-after effect of a wine aerator, we went to great lengths to test this aspect of each product.
-Extensive blind tasting was conducted with a panel of six judges total to determine which version the testers preferred (either aerated or non-aerated).
-We looked at a scale of rough to smooth taste overall and compared tasting notes both on the nose and palate.
+As this is the most sought-after effect of a wine aerator, we went to great lengths to test this aspect of each product.
+Extensive blind tasting was conducted with a panel of four to six judges to determine which version the testers preferred (either aerated or non-aerated).
+We look at a rough to smooth taste scale overall and compare tasting notes on the nose and palate.
 To create a controlled experiment, we tested each aerator on each bottle of wine we purchased.
 We were sure to pour a new non-aerated control glass to sip alongside their aerated counterparts to provide accurate comparisons.
 We used bread and plain water to cleanse the palate between tastings.

-We found handheld models like the Vintorio, Zazzol, and Vinturi to all function well in terms of aerating wine.
+We found handheld models like the Vinluxe Pro, Zazzol, and Vinturi to all function well in aerating wine.
 These three models significantly enhanced the taste and aroma of red wines immediately after popping the corks.
-The Aervana Essential Electric proved in our tests to be the most flavor enhancing of the electric models we tested, creating similar results in taste and aroma as the handheld models.
+Our tests proved the Aervana Essential Electric to be the most flavor-enhancing of the electric models, creating similar results in taste and aroma as the handheld models.

-Models like the TenTen provide some aeration, but the effects on aroma and taste we barely noticeable, if at all, by our panel of judges.
-This model seems to focus more on pouring than aerating, based on our assessments.
-Stopper style aerators overall also fell short without much actual enhanced aroma or taste.
+Models like the TenTen provide some aeration, but the effects on aroma and taste were barely noticeable — if at all — by our judges.
+Based on our assessments, this model seems to focus more on pouring than aerating.
+Stopper-style aerators overall also fell short without much actual enhanced aroma or taste.

 This metric consists of how easy it is to use and clean each model.
-Some product designs make it difficult to balance pouring, holding an aerator and potentially even a glass.
-For this reason, we urge consideration for how you may intend to use the device.
+Some product designs make it difficult to balance pouring, holding an aerator, and potentially even a glass.
+For this reason, we urge consideration of how you may intend to use the device.

-We preferred units like the Soiree when it comes to ease of use.
-Just replace the cork, allowing you to pour with one hand.
+Units like the in-bottle Soiree simply replace the cork, allowing you to pour with one hand.
 The Üllo is another one-handed wonder.
 This in-glass aerator sits atop your wine glass, making it easy to pour one-handed and more difficult to spill.
 This ease of use contrasts with the handheld models, which require two-handed operation and are more likely to result in a few errant splashes.
 The Üllo and the handheld Vinluxe Pro are very easy to clean as they come apart, ensuring that no wine is left behind.
-Whether handheld or stopper-style, we appreciated models with a stand to place them in between uses.
+Whether handheld or stopper-style, we appreciated models with a stand to place them between uses.
 This kept them stable and off the counter, and therefore, cleaner.

-Between the electric models, we found the Aervana to be easier to use than the JIFAR model.
-The button on the Aervana functions better to get a more measured and careful poor.
+Among the electric models, we found the Aervana to be easier to use than the JIFAR.
+The button on the Aervana functions better to get a more measured and careful pour.
 It's also less top-heavy and not as easy to knock over as the large and clunkier JIFAR aerator.
 Furthermore, the JIFAR tended to drip more than the Aervana.
-We do like that the JIFAR is rechargeable, though, with a USB cord, while the Aervana runs on six AAA batteries.
+We appreciate that the JIFAR model is rechargeable with a USB cord, while the Aervana runs on six AAA batteries.

-Part of the wine tasting experience is how the wine looks in the glass, appealing label artwork and the setting.
-Nice tools to enjoy your wine helps elevate the experience for you and your guests.
+Part of the wine-tasting experience is how the wine looks in the glass, the appealing label artwork, and the setting.
+Excellent tools to enjoy your wine help elevate the experience for you and your guests.
 You could consider matching your choice to align with your home's design theme or even look at how it matches the rest of your kit.
-To compare we set tables with the gear out and stored it with bottles on display.
+To compare, we set tables with the gear out and stored them with bottles on display.

 — Evan Johnson